 OpenApp awarded European Cystic Fibrosis Patient Registry

-After a successful project kick-off meeting, OpenApp began several development sprints, releasing the foundation blocks to the ECFS project team test system.
-This included patient Annual summary's, both centre data collection format and external data take on along with standard reporting across both types of data.
+Many OpenApp projects are co-development with the clients.
+In this case after a successful project kick-off meeting, OpenApp began several development sprints, releasing the foundation blocks to the ECFS project team test system.
+This included patient annual summary's, two types of data collection, a) centre data collection format and b). external data take on (import) along with standard reporting across both types of data.

 With development at this early but key stage, OpenApp were invited to present at the Annual ECFS conference in Lisbon (June 2013).
 While in Lisbon, OpenApp made two presentations; the first to the ECFS patient registry working group, and the second to a larger group of all participating countries within the registry.
 The initial development received many positive comments with users eager to use the final system.

-Currently the project is closing out development and implementing UAT changes.
-The full development project is proposed to be rolled out to three Beta countries, each of three different use cases in the coming months.
+Currently the project is closing out development and implementing UAT (user acceptance testing) changes.
+The full development project is proposed to be rolled out to three Beta countries, each with three different use cases in the coming months.

 When 'Live', the system will encompass a new user friendly Cystic Fibrosis Patient Registry for:

-20 countries (possibility to add additional countries as more wish to participate) with multiple centre's in many countries.
+- The possibility to add additional countries as more wish to participate in data collection

-System caters for different use cases based on whether countries have existing Cystic Fibrosis systems in place or not.
+The system caters for different use cases depending on the availability of in-country existing Cystic Fibrosis systems.

 Ability to generate annual summary across all patients at the push of a button using encounter data.

-Ability to upload data from external systems, allowing data take on and reporting in uniform fashion.
+Ability to upload data from external systems, allowing data take on and reporting in a uniform fashion.